vitiral/simple-quality/example/tutorial.md

-We can see that `rst ls` is not the right tool for the job -- from looking at the number of errors, it would be very difficult to know where we need to start. `rst check` is the command we want.
+We can see that `rst ls` is not the right tool for the job -- from looking at the number of errors, it would be very difficult to know where we need to start. `art check` is the command we want.
 It analyzes your project for errors and displays them in a way that makes them easier to fix.
 Some of the errors it finds are: